CHTC/recipes/software/Gurobi/README.md

 requirements = (HasCHTCSoftware == true)
 ```

+**This will not work if you have not been approved to use Gurobi on CHTC!**

 **By using these definition files, you are agreeing to the terms and conditions for the use of Gurobi as licensed by CHTC, for use at CHTC.**

 ## [gurobi.def](gurobi.def)